redis/redis-doc/docs/redis-clients/php.md

 ]);
 ```

-To pass the same set of parameters using an URI string:
+To pass the same set of parameters using a URI string:

 ```php
 $client = new Predis\Client('tcp://10.0.0.1:6379');